Sydney-Informatics-Hub/hello-nextflow/docs/day2/04_multiqc.md

 processed separately.
 We need them to be processed together (generated in the same report) so need one more step.

-> Convert below to exercise, see issue #5

 Add the [`collect`](https://www.nextflow.io/docs/latest/operator.html#collect)
 operator to ensure all samples are processed together in the same process and view the output: